-Changes in the mode of student dismissal must be in writing.
+Changes in the mode of student dismissal must be in writing (example - bus rider to car rider).
 For the safety of students, phone calls will not be accepted to change student dismissal arrangements.
 Changes should include name and grade of student and should be submitted in writing to the school office.
 Students who are not regular bus riders may not ride the bus unless a written request is submitted and approved by the office.
+Submit request for bus transportation in advance to allow 24-48 hours for approval and bus route communication.
 Only individuals listed as authorized on enrollment documentation may pick up a student.
 A driver's license/photo identification must be presented when requesting to pick up a student from school.
+Note: School bus transportation will only be provided to the bus stop nearest the student's home address as listed in PowerSchool.
+Changes in bus stop pick-up and drop-offlocations are not permitted.